Non-asymptotic confidence intervals for MCMC in practice: Estimation of parameters in practice

 \end{proposition} Now we propose an estimator to the asymptotic variance $\sigma^2$.
 For some integer $k\in [1,\hat{N}-\hat{t}_0-1]$, let

 with

+If we make the choice $k=\lfloor c\cdot N^{1/3}\rfloor$ for a positive constant $c$, the estimator can be shown to be consistent under very mild conditions, see Theorem 1 of \cite{FlegalJones}.

-The following two propositions bounds on the bias of $\hat{\sigma}^2(k)$, and state a non-asymptotic error bound for it (the proofs can be found in the Appendix). \begin{proposition} For stationary, reversible chains, when $k$ is even, the expected value of $\hat{\sigma}^2(k)$ satisfies the following inequality:
+The following two propositions bounds on the bias of $\hat{\sigma}^2(k)$, and state a non-asymptotic error bound for it, for uniformly ergodic Markov chains (see the Appendix for proofs). \begin{proposition} For stationary, reversible chains, when $k$ is even, the expected value of $\hat{\sigma}^2(k)$ satisfies the following inequality:

 with

 For stationary non-reversible chains, for any $k\ge 1$,

 with